Triggers of Sudden Heart Failure

 - Certain medicines used to treat arrhythmias.
 These medicines may also increase the risk of heart failure.

-- Conditions that affect a person's oxygen demands, such as fever, poorly oxygenated blood (anemia), thyroid problems, poorly controlled diabetes, pregnancy, overexertion, or stress.
+- Conditions that affect a person's oxygen demands, such as fever, poorly oxygenated blood (anemia), thyroid problems, and poorly controlled diabetes.